techgirldiaries/techgirldiaries/README.md

 techgirldiaries/techgirldiaries is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+## License

+Licensed under the PolyForm Noncommercial License - Commercial use is prohibited

+Copyright (c) 2025 Oluwakemi Obadeyi